dchansel/another-wordpress-boilerplate/README.md

 ## Thanks
-Specials thanks to [Darep](https://github.com/Darep) [studio24](http://github.com/studio24) for their works and their knowledge sharing about git submodules, htaccess env, ...
+Specials thanks to [Darep](https://github.com/Darep) and [studio24](http://github.com/studio24) for their works and their knowledge sharing about git submodules, htaccess env, ...

 ## License